rednafi/rednafi.com/content/zephyr/notes_on_exit_interviews.md

 years, this text doesn't attempt to combat the inexorable recency bias that may have seeped into the writing.

-Exit interviews are a bit trickier than your typical run-of-the-mill one-on-ones, mostly
+Exit interviews are trickier than your typical run-of-the-mill one-on-ones, mostly
 because:

 * It typically means that you're resigning voluntarily, and not getting fired